 FORMULA: ([% of Labor Used] / [% of Job Completed]) x 100 = Projected Labor Spend %

-EXAMPLE: Job A has 1,000 total budgeted labor hours and you have consumed 250, so you have used 25% of your budgeted labor thus far.
-And, at the end of that day, Job A is 30% complete based on the work area that your foremen have completed.
+EXAMPLE: Job A has 1,000 total budgeted labor hours and consumed 250, so you have used 25% of your budgeted labor thus far.
+At the end of that day, Job A is 30% complete based on the work area that your foremen have completed.

 (25% Labor Used / 30% Job Completed) x 100 = 83% Projected Labor Spend